Kenneth Sidney AYRES

 Ken was buried at Ranville War Cemetery, 10km north-east of Caen.
 His gravestone carries the inscription “Deep in our hearts / A memory is kept / Of one we loved / And will never forget.”

-Ken’s brother Gordon married Meriel Thomson in 1948 in Oxford, and they later took over the running of the Farriers Arms, the third generation of the family to do so.
 Ken and Gordon’s father Frank died in 1953, aged 61.
 Three years later their mother Elsie married William Brooks, a retired master builder; she was 69 and he was 74.
 She died in 1977.

-With thanks to Steve Ayres, nephew of Ken Ayres.
+Research by Brenda Stones; with thanks to Steve Ayres, nephew of Ken Ayres.

-A coach outing from the Farrier's Arms, c.
+A coach outing from the Farriers Arms, c.
 1937.
 Image from The Changing Faces of South Oxford and South Hinksey, Book 1, by Carole Newbigging.
 (Click image to close)